 For that purpose, I compute the 1-40-My-band spectrum of the time series of residuals that have remained after enforcing the precessions in CKGPTS95 calibration.
-Residual-time-series analysis is another feature inherent to the GVSA, making it a comprehensive statistical-analysis package rather than just a numerical computations algorithm.
-Here, spectra of a residual time-series can unhide any periods previously suppressed by an enforced systematic signal (Wells et al., 1985).
+Residual-time-series analysis is another feature inherent to the GVSA, making it a comprehensive numerical-statistical analysis package rather than just a numerical computations algorithm.
+Here, spectra of a residual time-series can unhide any periods previously suppressed by a systematic signal that is being enforced (Wells et al., 1985).
 (Note that the entire resonance train gets enforced with enforcing P; this is another, now methodological, evidence that the ensemble of P_i harmonics as a whole indeed forms the precessional resonance.)
 Thus the GV spectrum of residuals has revealed 95%-significant known periods of the Earth-Mars planetary resonances recognized earlier in various (mostly older than 83 My) parts of the geological record, now for the first time in the 0-83-My specific part also (see Table 3 of Hinnov, 2013); see Table 3 for complete data.